Reverse dieting — the latest thing the fitness kids have decided to flex their orthorexia about.

 People confuse scale weight increases after dieting for fat regain.
 This is where this myth is born.

 The number on the scale captures not only muscle and fat mass changes, but also hydration status, gut content, and muscle glycogen changes.
-The first two are slow to change over time; it’s the latter three which are the cause of the day-to-day fluctuations you have doubtlessly seen when dieting.
+The first two are slow to change over time; it’s the latter three which are the cause of the day-to-day fluctuations you have doubtlessly seen when dieting or when you took a planned diet break.

 After you finish your diet, the scale weight goes up because of an increase in gut content (which makes sense, you are eating more food after all), and due to an overall increase in water levels in the body, which largely comes from the increase in muscle glycogen levels from the bump in carbohydrate intake.